 Name : Mr. Guillaume Baudet Year of Joining : 2016 Education : Master's Degree in Business Administration and Finance Experience : Mr. Baudet has 20 years of professional experience in the fields of finance and general management, acquired in the automotive industry and subsequently in the power and water generation industry.
 After 11 years spent in the automotive industry in Europe and North America, Mr. Baudet joined GDF SUEZ Energy International in 2007 as Head of Business Control for the MENA region and subsequently took up the position of CFO at Hidd Power Company in Bahrain.
 Guillaume Baudet is the CEO of Sohar Power Company since 2013.
 Name : Mr. Hachiman Yokoi Year of Joining : 2016 Education : Bachelor's Degree in Linguistics, Spanish Language from the Osaka University for Foreign Language.
 Experience : Mr. Yokoi has more than 20 years of experience in infrastructure project developments.
-Since joining Sojitz in 1992, he has been involved in various infrastructure projects across the world under the Japanese Government's programs as well as the Public Private Partnership (PPP) scheme.
-Mr. Yokoi worked for the Power and Infrastructure Project Department of Sojitz from 2001 to 2011 during which he was responsible as a Project Manager for various IPP/IWPP developments including Barka-3, Sohar-2, Riyadh PP-11 and Fujailah-2 bidding.
+Since joining Sojitz (formerly known as Nissho Iwai) in 1992, he has been involved in various infrastructure projects across the world under the Japanese Government's programs as well as the Public Private Partnership (PPP) scheme.
+Mr. Yokoi worked for the Power and Infrastructure Project Department of Sojitz from 2001 to 2011 during which he was responsible as a Project Manager for various IPP/IWPP developments including Barka-3, Sohar-2, Riyadh PP-11 and Fujaira-2/Mirfa IWPP bidding.
+He was the General Manager of Infrastructure Project Department at Sojitz MEA (Middle East and Africa) Office in Dubai, UAE from 2011 to 2016.
 Currently, Mr. Yokoi is Deputy General Manager, Power Project Department of Sojitz Corporation.

-Name Mr. Hadi Said Humaid Al-Harthy Year of Joining : 2016 Education : Master's Degree in Business Administration from the University of Strathclyde Business School Glasgow, Scotland UK and Bachelor's Degree in Business Administration/Finance from the University of Toledo, Ohio USA Experience : Mr. Al-Harthy has a total of 34 years of experience in the investment and finance industry out of which he has spent more than 24 years with the CBO.
+Name : Mr. Hadi Said Humaid Al-Harthy Year of Joining : 2016 Education : Master's Degree in Business Administration from the University of Strathclyde Business School Glasgow, Scotland UK and Bachelor's Degree in Business Administration/ Finance from the University of Toledo, Ohio USA Experience : Mr. Al-Harthy has a total of 36 years of experience in the investment and finance industry out of which he has spent more than 24 years with the CBO.
 He has been involved in managing traditional and alternative asset investment portfolios both on shore and offshore investments with CBO and in his current role with PASI.